keertisingh6/ResuMatrix/CONTRIBUTING.md

 First off, thank you for considering contributing to ResuMatrix! 🎉 It's people like you that make ResuMatrix such a great tool.

+## Branch Strategy 🌳

+This project follows a trunk-based development workflow:

+- `main` - Production releases only.
+No direct commits/PRs.
+- `develop` - Main development branch.
+All features/fixes target this branch.
+- `feature/*` - Feature branches, created from and merged back to develop.
+- `fix/*` - Bug fix branches, created from and merged back to develop.

+> **Golden Rule**: Always create your working branch from `develop` and target your PRs to `develop`.

 ## Code of Conduct

 By participating in this project, you are expected to uphold our Code of Conduct: